Project Overview

 Gathering multi-faceted insights with a complete Research Methodology

-Tracing the first insights with the quantitative data collected in the User Survey
+Tracing the first insights with the data collected in the User Survey

 Learning how to distinguish from the Competitors